solo7773/visnormsc/README.md

 **visnormsc** is a Graphical User Interface (GUI) for normalization of single-cell RNA sequencing (RNA-seq) data.

-It is developed using the Python programming language so it is a cross-platform GUI program for Windows<sup>TM</sup>, Linux and macOS<sup>TM</sup>.
+It is developed using the Python programming language so it is a cross-platform GUI program for Windows, GNU/Linux and macOS.

 It depends on python >= 3.5 and following packages.